leanderseige/dr550mkii-bypass/README.md

 With the help of the service manual I was able to identify IC103 as the DAC chip and PINs 6 and 11 to be the primary analog output pins.
 So I build the following simple stereo amplifier in order to connect the machine to other audio devices, in my case my mixer.

+Warning!
+Your device may suffer from a different problem and imitating the following steps might not solve your problem.
+Opening and/or modifying your device is on your own risk and it is very likely that you will loose any warranty.
+Some of the following steps modify the device irreversibly.
+This is a documentation of what I did.
+This is not a tutorial, not even a recommendation.

 ## Amplifier

+I experimented with different values for the components and this was the first attempt delivering a usable signal to my audio mixer.
 I am sure this can be done better.
 Feel free to make suggestions for a better amp.

 ![Stereo Amplifier](amplifier/circuit.png)